catenglaender/marp-presentations/2025/devConf-09-september/improving-tabs/presentation.md

 * Mental Model vs. Implementation Model
 * "The implementation model represents how a system (application, service, interface, etc.) works. [...]
 It is shaped by technical, organizational, and business constraints." <small>[Vibor Cipan.
 2020, September 27.
 UX mental model, implementation and represented models in UX.](https://pointjupiter.com/ux-mental-model-representation-implementation-user-experience-development/)</small>
-* example: booking a flight
-  * interface is very simple: from, to, dates, number of people
-  * implementation is highly complex, checking different airlines, connections
+* ILIAS UI is often a list of functions of the implementation model

 ---

+Example for Mental Model: Booking a flight

+---

 ![booking-com_flights.png](img/booking-com_flights.png)

+* interface is very simple: from, to, dates, number of people,...
+* implementation is highly complex: checking different airlines, connections

 ---